Occurrence (occupied grid cells) of wolves in Germany in the 2018/19 monitoring year

 Rasterzelle mit nachgewiesener Reproduktion = Grid cell with proven reproduction

-The occurrence map of the wolf in Germany is based on data that have been classified as evidence (e.g. photo, genetic sample) or confirmed evidence (e.g. documented track dog).
-References that are not verifiable (visual observations, vocalizations) or not sufficiently documented are not included in the map display.
+The German wolf occurrence map is based on data that have been classified as evidence (e.g. picture, genetically confirmed sample) or confirmed hint (e.g. documented find of tracks).
+Hints that cannot be verified (sightings, vocal expressions) or that have not been documented properly are not included in the map.

 Geodetic date: ETRS89 = European Terrestrial Reference System 1989.